conterra/mapapps-query-builder/README.md

 Enable user querybuilder tool:

-To enable user query tools in your app, add the "userQueryBuilderTool" to your toolset:
+To enable user query tools in your app, add the "queryBuilderToggleTool" to your toolset:
 ```
 "toolset": {
   "ToolsetManager": {